UttamB96/UttamB96/README.md

 - 👋 Hi, I’m @UttamB96
-- 👀 I am a Pyhton, Django and Linux Enthusiast.
+- 👀 I am a Python, Web Development and Linux Enthusiast.
 I am also interested in Network Security and Administration.
 - 📫 You can reach out to me on uttambangera@outlook.com

 <!---